stockhuman/tpw-data/organisations/oan.md

 OANN regularly uses hostile language towards its political opponents, and does not publish stories critical to its messaging.
 As such, it earns a `7` in social bias.
 However, OANN does publish politically neutral reporting, and reporting on non-political topics, lowering the messaging score to `8`.

 OANN sometimes conceals authorship, crediting many articles as coming from the "OAN Newsroom."
-At other times, authors are listed without links to other work or bio.This results in a `2` in editorial transparency.
+At other times, authors are listed without links to other work or bio.
+This results in a `2` in editorial transparency.